mordachai/tactical-map/README.md

 It's a quality of life module, especially if you are running a _Theater of the Mind_ game, but want to solve combats more tactically.

-Check it out in action, click the image to open the video:

 <img width="1917" height="945" alt="image" src="https://github.com/user-attachments/assets/55b116aa-aa0d-41c1-8d3a-0dc57686cd15" />